Helsinki-NLP/Opus-MT/elg/README.md

 2. Docker image/repository name (IMAGE_NAME): You can supply this as an optional argument, eg. `opus-mt-elg`.
 The default is 'opus-mt'
 3. Docker image tag (TAG_NAME): This is the second optional argument.
 The default is the alphabetically sorted list of language codes + the date of today.
 4. Version of the release (VERSION): This is ther version number that will be used at ELG.
 Default is 1.0.0
+5. Resource name (RESOURCE_NAME): The base name of the resource at ELG (default = OPUS-MT)

 IMAGE_NAME and TAG_NAME have to comply with the standards on dockerhub, e.g. lower case letters, no special characters, no spaces (obviously).
 The recommendation for OPUS-MT and Tatoeba-MT models is:

 * IMAGE_NAME = opus-mt (for OPUS-MT models)
 * IMAGE_NAME = tatoeba-mt (for Tatoeba-MT models)
 * TAG_NAME = release-sub-directory + release-name (with special characters replaced with _)
+* RESOURCE_NAME = this is useful to have a different resource name for multilingual models that serve several languages (to avoid a clash between a bilingual model and a multilingual model that serve the same language pair)

 Example: Converting the multilingual model from https://object.pouta.csc.fi/Tatoeba-MT-models/gmw-eng/opus1m+bt-2021-05-01.zip should be done using: